Abhijay007/uptane-demo/versioned_docs/version-1.0.0/Standard/uptane-standard.md

 Each ECU in a vehicle receiving over-the-air updates is either a Primary or a Secondary ECU.
 A Primary ECU collects and delivers vehicle manifests to the Director ([Section 5.4.2.1.1](#vehicle_version_manifest)) that contain information about which images have been installed on ECUs in the vehicle.
 It also verifies the time and downloads and verifies the latest metadata and images for itself and for its secondaries.
 A Secondary ECU verifies the time, and downloads and verifies the latest metadata and images for itself from its associated Primary ECU.
 It also sends signed information about its installed images to its associated Primary.

 All ECUs MUST verify image metadata as specified in [Section 5.4.4](#metadata_verification) before installing an image or making it available to other ECUs.
 A Primary ECU MUST perform full verification ([Section 5.4.4.2](#full_verification)).
 A Secondary ECU SHOULD perform full verification if possible.
 If a Secondary cannot perform full verification, it SHALL perform partial verification.
-See [Uptane Deployment Considerations](#DEPLOY) for a discussion of how to choose between partial and full verification.
+See [Uptane Deployment Considerations](#deploy) for a discussion of how to choose between partial and full verification.

 ECUs MUST have a secure source of time.
 An OEM/Uptane implementor MAY use any external source of time that is demonstrably secure.
-The Uptane deployment considerations ([\[DEPLOY\]](#DEPLOY)) describe one way to implement an external time server to cryptographically attest time, as well as the security properties required.
+The Uptane deployment considerations ([\[DEPLOY\]](#deploy)) describe one way to implement an external time server to cryptographically attest time, as well as the security properties required.
 When “loading time” is referenced in procedures in this standard, it should be understood to mean loading into memory the current time (if the ECU has its own secure clock), or the most recent attested time.

 ## 5.4.1.
 Build-time prerequisite requirements for ECUs

 For an ECU to be capable of receiving Uptane-secured updates, it MUST have the following data provisioned at the time it is manufactured or installed in the vehicle:

 1. A sufficiently recent copy of required Uptane metadata at the time of manufacture or install.
-See [Uptane Deployment Considerations](#DEPLOY) for more information.
+See [Uptane Deployment Considerations](#deploy) for more information.
     - Partial verification ECUs MUST have the Root and Targets metadata from the Director repository.
     - Full verification ECUs MUST have a complete set of metadata (Root, Targets, Snapshot, and Timestamp) from both repositories, as well as the repository mapping metadata ([Section 5.2.6](#repo_mapping_meta)).
 2. The current time, or a secure attestation of a sufficiently recent time.